 Clients often hesitate to hire an offshore tech team due to different time zones.
 But if your vendor is adept at using CI/CD, then time will not trouble you much as with CI/CD, code changes get automatically integrated and tested.
 In fact, this automation reduces human error and ensures consistent and reliable performance.

-Setting up an Offshore Software Development Team
+Offshore Software Development Team Best Practices

 - Define your mission and vision